rookie-ninja/rk-demo/grpc/standard/README.md

 ```

 ## boot.yaml
-Since we are using gin framework, please refer [rk-gin](https://github.com/rookie-ninja/rk-gin) for details.
+Since we are using grpc framework, please refer [rk-grpc](https://github.com/rookie-ninja/rk-grpc) for details.

 ## build.yaml
 Since we are using rk cmd, please refer [rk](https://github.com/rookie-ninja/rk) for details.